Harrisburg Senators Game Information and Starting Lineup at Portland

 The Sens are in a stretch of 14 straight games against AL opponents.

-The current four-game winning streak is their longest streak since winning four straight in late May.
+The current five-game winning streak is their longest streak since winning five straight 4/15-4/23.

-Harrisburg has scored 5+ runs in their past four games, the first time this year they've done it.

 ABOUT THE OPPONENT: PORTLAND SEA DOGS